DIY Lingerie: Can Customers Make It For Cheaper?

 Let’s assume you’re sewing at minimum wage.
 In the UK, that's £6.70/$10 an hour.
 If you’re reasonably speedy at sewing and pattern cutting, a brand new set could still take hours.
 Let's assume five hours to be on the safe side.
 That's £33.50/$50.

 Even so, where did you learn to sew and pattern cut?
 Personally, I learned through a degree that left me with around £21,000/$32,000 of debt.
 Whilst I wouldn’t expect someone to go through a degree in the slightest, I would expect them to have taken the odd short course or maybe purchased books.

 Information about the making of lingerie isn’t freely available.
 Commercial bra patterns that are actually any good are few and far between.
 A commercial soft bra pattern and knicker pattern would set you back around £6/$9 apiece.
 A book about the construction of bras would cost around £17.51/$24.89.

 Cost so far: £236.36/$357.24.

-Given that the initial cost of the garments was £240/$365 for the set, there truly doesn’t seem to be much of a saving here.
-None of this even begins to cover the multitude of hidden costs that a lingerie brand would have to consider that a DIY project can totally overlook; but you’ll have to wait for me to dig deeper into that in Part 2.
+Given that the initial cost of the garments was £240/$365 for the set, there truly doesn't seem to be much of a saving here.
+None of this even begins to cover the multitude of hidden costs that a lingerie brand would have to consider - costs a DIY project can totally overlook - but you’ll have to wait for me to revisit this topic.